Guide to Git™ — Common Git Commands

 • This document is not comprehensive.
 It intentionally omits information about intermediate and advanced Git functionality.
 For more information about additional commands and options, read Git’s documentation.

-• The terminology in this document assumes basic familiarity with the command line.
+• The terminology in this document assumes that you are familiar with the command line.
+If you are not familiar with these terms, read our Common Git Terms documentation.

 Common Git commands